 We were set for dinner for about $15 for all of us!
 If my older daughter had joined us we still would have had enough chili and nuggets to share.

 Great way to save money.
 The Boudin Bakery offers something similar with soup inside a bread bowl….great sharing deals!

 What to pack in order to save money at Disneyland

 - If you have little ones I would suggest having them wear an ID tag.
-If they don’t have one these Safety ID Tattoos (affiliate link) are great to write your # on them just in case they stray….you can never be too safe especially around crowds.
+You can never be too safe especially around crowds.

 - Make sure to lather up and take more sunscreen with you for your trip!
-Don’t forget your face and the top of your ears, especially if you pull your hair up your ears can get quite red.
+Don’t forget your face and the top of your ears.

 - Lightweight jackets stuffed at the bottom of your backpack are good ideas.
-You will want to make sure you stay for the parade, and we got a little chilly in the middle of it.
-It makes your trip a lot more comfortable when you are the right temp. for the daytime as well as the night time.
-If you are staying for the fireworks I would definitely bring jackets.
+You will want to make sure you stay for the parade.
+We got a little chilly in the middle of it.

 - Drink mixes are great to bring.
-Many companies offer them in small tubes so you just dump them in your water bottle for flavor, or some have caffeine in them if you need a mid day pick me up!
+Many companies offer them in small tubes so you just dump them in your water bottle for flavor.
+Some have caffeine in them if you need a mid day pick me up!
 Save money by offering them a special drink after all the water throughout the day.

 - Handheld game or small lollipops are good to stash away if you know your children are going to get restless.
 Assume there will be at least a 15 min. wait for everything……will they stand quietly???